 Dr Robert Collins from The School of Engineering and Physical Sciences took the Partnership award for his MacroPhoton project which engaged school pupils.
-Dr Alan Gow from the School of Social Sciences received a commendation in this category.
+Robert designed and built the MacroPhoton demonstrator, in partnership with the Quantum Communications Hub’s 'Quantum City' initiative.

-Dr Mark Wilkinson from The School of Mathematical and Computer Sciences also won the Pioneer Award for his development of a successful outreach initiative The Maths of Social Media – inspiring school children to understand maths and its relevance in modern society.
+Dr Mark Wilkinson from The School of Mathematical and Computer Sciences also won the Pioneer Award for his development of a successful outreach initiative - The Maths of Social Media – inspiring school children to understand maths and its relevance in modern society.
 Mark's campaign strives to demonstrate the relevance and power of maths in modern society; giving students a meaningful reason that they can understand to continue studying maths.

-The International Centre for Island Technology (ICIT) received a very special Year of Sea award for their passion for research into the oceans.
+The International Centre for Island Technology (ICIT), Year of the Sea Award

 ICIT, based on our Orkney Campus, works at the cutting edge of research and teaching in marine science and renewable energy development.
 The centre received this special award for public engagement, recognising the wide range of activities they developed to share their research with their communities.